 Non-Executive Directors are entitled to receive Directors Fees of \$20,000 per annum.
-All Directors fees for the period from 1 October 2018 to 30 June 2020 have been accrued but not paid.
-Directors Fees of \$30,000 per annum due to the Chairman, Dr. Warwick Tong, are also being accrued but not paid.
+Directors Fees of \$30,000 per annum are paid to the Chairman, Dr. Warwick Tong.
 No retirement or termination benefits are payable to Non-Executive Directors.